Architeuthis-Flux/Jumperless-docs/docs/06-config.md

 - `s` - Show a list of all saved slots

 When you make connections with the probe, they're automatically saved to whichever slot is currently active.
 See the [Glossary](99-glossary.md) for more details about slots.

+## Live Editing State Files

+You can edit the YAML slot files and they will live update to the board!
+Whether you're editing them in the onboard `eKilo` editor or as a mounted USB MSC device on your computer, changes will be reflected immediately on your Jumperless.